The return of Christopher Lawrence Pizzo, Captain Chris Pizzo or Lt X.

 During this time, I was competing a lot in Judo and Chris was one of my primary training partners.
 He was consistent and good in the dojo – however, Chris really didn’t like competing and did not perform well in competitions.
 That’s why when he later claimed to have won all of those championships in his advertising I found it funny.

 Things started to turn the summer of 2007.
-Chris began thinking that he didn’t need me and he would “become the expert” and truth be told – he was right in the sense that most anyone could be “the expert”.
+Chris began thinking that he didn’t need me and he would “become the expert” and truth be told – he was right in the sense that most anyone could claim to be “the expert”.
 All you needed was good marketing and a great offer.

-So we started to renegotiate my contract and he offered me pennies on the dollar.
+That’s when we started to renegotiate my contract and he offered me pennies on the dollar.
 And in October 2007 we parted ways…but that was not all.

 Chris took it upon himself to finance his new venture with my content and not pay me.
 Over the course of 3 months he sold $1.2 million worth of my videos.
 What followed was a 6 year law suit that traveled though 4 states and ended with a victory for the good guys (me).